 Children charm us, not because they are so natural, but because they are so mannered, ‘as if their whole vocation,’ in Wordsworth’s phrase, ‘were endless imitation.’
 They’re still conning their parts, and they play them more awkwardly than us, since we have been rehearsing ours for a lifetime.

 The young wreck the world to snatch their cut of it.
-And dotards wreck the world seeing that they will be departing it so soon.
+And dotards wreck the world since they will be departing it so soon.
 They fight to keep their shrivelled grip on what they made no use of in their green time.
 Like children asked to give up a toy that they had never played with, they find that they feel a sudden commitment to a skill or subject that for fifty years they’ve had no call for.

 Most of us claim that we would rather die than live to be too old, yet none of us think that we are too old.
 Those who lead such unlovely lives can think of nothing more beautiful than that they should draw breath for one more day.